Okinawa Diet: The Japanese Longevity Diet

 In place of refined grains, the Okinawans consume high-fiber carbohydrates such as buckwheat, quinoa, bananas, and beetroots.
-The most popular high-fiber carbohydrate consumed in Okinawa is sweet potato.
+The most popular high-fiber-carbohydrate consumed in Okinawa is the sweet potato.

 Aside from being a staple in Okinawan meals, sweet potatoes are rich in beta-carotene, vitamin C and E, calcium and magnesium.
 The beta-carotene helps to protect the body against free radicals, vitamin C boosts the body’s immune system and the magnesium and calcium reduce the risk for osteoporosis.